 Facebook allows you to target your ads very specifically.
 We target seniors at specific colleges with our ads, so there’s a good chance that some of you found out about One Day, One Job this way.
 More and more employers are trying to leverage Facebook to find great entry-level talent, but not many are doing a good job.
 We offer consulting services to help them do that, but we have much more fun helping job seekers.
 I recently came up with the idea of reversing the roles.
 Instead of helping employers target students with recruitment messages, why not help students/new grads target employers with Facebook ads?

 Basically, we want you to create an ad for yourself.
 The goal is to sell yourself in a few short sentences and convince any recruiters who may see your ads to click through to your resume/web page/contact information.
-You’ll need to put together an image (a picture of you or something that tells employers why they should hire you), a pitch about yourself in as few word as possible, and somewhere to link to.
-Most importantly you need a target.
-This will probably eliminate some of you from the experiment, but its absolutely necessary to make the method worthwhile.
-Your target can be based on keywords, location, or a company.
+You’ll need to put together an image (a picture of you or something that tells employers why they should hire you), a pitch about yourself in as few words as possible, and somewhere to link to.
+Most importantly, you need a target.
+This will probably eliminate some of you from the experiment, but it’s absolutely necessary to make the method worthwhile.
+For example, if you’re aiming to work in the rapidly expanding online gaming industry, you might target companies associated with a casino trực tuyến uy tín.
 Targeting by company is the most likely to succeed, because you can guarantee that you’re actually reaching people who work at companies that might consider hiring you.
 How you target will depend on what kind of jobs you are looking for.
 We’ll help you tailor an advertising campaign to meet your job search objectives, so don’t worry about not having any idea about how to do this.
 We’ll walk you through everything step by step, but you should already be very familiar with using Facebook.

 You’re probalby saying, but doesn’t Facebook advertising cost money?
 Yes, it does.
 Luckily, there are some current Facebook promotions that give away free advertising credits.
 We’re planning on having you use those, although we hope you’re gung-ho enough about this idea that you would pay for the ads if you had to (they’re pretty cheap).